 7. Lake Suwa Fireworks Festival (諏訪湖祭湖上花火大会)

-Lake Suwa (諏訪湖) is a rectangular shaped lake located the Kiso Mountains in Nagano, said to be the inspiration of the world-famous Japanese animation movie Your Name released in 2016.
+Lake Suwa (諏訪湖) is a rectangular-shaped lake located in the Kiso Mountains in Nagano, said to be the inspiration for the world-famous Japanese animation movie Your Name released in 2016.
 You can easily find the resemblance between the lake and some scenes in the movie.
 The Lake Suwa Fireworks Festival was originally started in 1949, aiming to encourage people to recover from the chaotic period of time after Japan was defeated in WWⅡ.
-The festival is held in mid-August each year and known as one of the largest displays of Japan, with an incredible 40,000 fireworks going up in the air.
+The festival is held in mid-August each year and is known as one of the largest displays in Japan, with an incredible 40,000 fireworks going up in the air.

-In 2021, the Lake Suwa Fireworks Festival will be held from Sunday, August 1st to Sunday, August 15.
-Every day, a firework show is held starting at 8.30 pm and lasting for 10~40 min.
+In 2022, the Lake Suwa Fireworks Festival will be held from Monday, August 1st to Monday, August 15th.
+Every day, a firework show will be held from 8:30 pm to 8:40 pm.

 8. Biwako Fireworks Festival (琵琶湖花火大会)

-In 2021, Biwako Fireworks Festival has been cancelled due to Covid-19
+In 2022, the Biwako Fireworks Festival has been canceled due to Covid-19.

 9. Kyoto Geijutsu Fireworks Festival (京都芸術花火大会)

 Kyoto is one of the most popular tourist destinations along with Tokyo and Osaka in Japan.
-While it is widely known for the scenic townscape and word-famous historical spots, only few international tourists know it organizes an annual fireworks festival called Kyoto Geijutsu Fireworks Festival.
+While it is widely known for its scenic townscape and world-famous historical spots, only a few international tourists know it organizes an annual fireworks festival called Kyoto Geijutsu Fireworks Festival.

-The festival has a relatively short history as is was first held in May 30th 2018 and is planned to take place on the last Wednesday of May at the Kyoto Racecourse in Yodo.
+The festival has a relatively short history as it was first held on May 30th, 2018, and is planned to take place on the last Wednesday of May at the Kyoto Racecourse in Yodo.
 The collaboration of colorful fireworks and impressive background music fascinates increasing numbers of visitors every year.
-The carefully selected music includes not only the latest hits in Japan, but also popular melodies such as world-famous songs by The Beatles and Queen.
+The carefully selected music includes not only the latest hits in Japan but also popular melodies such as world-famous songs by The Beatles and Queen.
 It is held annually in late May so you won’t be bothered by the scorching summer heat typical for fireworks festivals held in the middle of summer.
-It could be the perfect option as your first fireworks experience in Japan!
+It could be the perfect option for your first fireworks experience in Japan!

 10. Toyota Oiden Festival (豊田おいでんまつり)